0Nom4D/0Nom4D/README.md

 I also made some other projets that are not mobile development:

-- 💽 [T6 Modding Workshop](https://github.com/0Nom4D/T6_Mods_Workshop), some modding exercises to discover GSC modding for Call Of Duty
+- 💽 [T6 Modding Workshop](https://github.com/0Nom4D/T6_Mods_Workshop), a quick workshop to discover GSC modding for Call Of Duty: Black Ops 2
 - ⚔️ [my_RPG](https://github.com/Jeremy-Pinson/MUL_my_rpg_2019), a RPG game, made in C with C SFML bindings
-- ➕ You can find some others projects on this [repository](https://github.com/0Nom4D/Fontys-Exchange-2022) or directly on my [profile](https://github.com/0Nom4D).
+- ➕ You can find some others projects on this [repository](https://github.com/0Nom4D/Fontys-Exchange-2022) or directly on my [profile](https://github.com/0Nom4D?tab=repositories).

 ## *Some technologies I'm enjoying working on*